-I don’t recall seeing them on TV or hearing them on the radio, though do vaguely remember a Vox magazine cover feature in early 1991 (see below).
+I don’t recall seeing this excellent band on TV or hearing them on the radio back in 1989/1990.

 Saw them live supporting Throwing Muses in Bristol just after the single came out.
 Think the early stuff stands up pretty well (but then I think the Cocteau Twins output to Blue Bell Knoll in 88 is also pretty much peerless).
 Didn’t Ray Shulman produce the Sugarcubes debut as well?